+A. Management

-- A. Management - 1.
-An experienced full-time Minnesota state-certified food service supervisor manages food services at each facility, but exact titles may vary. - 2.
+- 1. An experienced full-time Minnesota state-certified food service supervisor manages food services at each facility, but exact titles may vary. - 2.
 The facility food service supervisors must operate facility kitchens using management practices that adhere to governmental health, safety, and labor codes; follow appropriate budget, purchasing and accounting practices; and provide nutritionally-balanced meals using standard menu plans. - 3.
-The food service supervisor must personally supervise state staff and ensure offenders assigned to food service receive direct oversight during daily operations.
-This is done following the facility-established staffing ratio and offender assignment placement procedures. - 4.
+The food service supervisor must personally supervise state staff and ensure offenders incarcerated individuals assigned to food service receive direct oversight during daily operations.
+This is done following the facility-established staffing ratio and joboffender assignment placement procedures. - 4.
 The agency food program director ensures that a source of current operating guidelines is maintained on iShare (see the Food and Nutrition iShare page, link attached) and made available for staff reference to outline core food service procedures.
 The food service supervisor maintains onsite procedures which are specific to the facility's food service process details. - 5.
-Regular quarterly meetings are hosted by the central office for the food service supervisors to participate in group program discussion/decisions, guideline updates, trainings, and team interactions, along with periodic project work groups.
+Throughout the year, food service supervisor groupRegular quarterly meetings are arrangedhosted by the central office to support for the food service supervisors to participate in group program discussions/decisions, guideline updates, and trainings, and team interactions, along with periodic project work groups.

-- 6. Food service staff must keep documents on file at each site according to the retention schedule, such as worker orientation, food service meetings and trainings, and logs of temperatures, production, and sanitation tracking. - 7.
+- 6. Food service staff must keep documents on file at each facilitysite according to the retention schedule, such as worker orientation, food service meetings and trainings, and logs of temperatures, production, and sanitation tracking. - 7.
 The food service supervisor monitors the condition and adequacy of the physical spaces, water, appliances, and equipment needed to safely and effectively prepare and serve meals, placing work orders as needed. - 8.
-The agency food program director audits each site annually for adherence to food program standards, food safety processes, religious meal procedures, and routine inspections, and reviews documentation of related processes.
-The agency food program director keeps the audit documents on file at the central office according to the retention schedule.
+The agency food program director audits each facilitysite annually for adherence to food program standards, food safety processes, religious meal procedures, and routine inspections, and reviews documentation of related processes.
+The agency food program director/designee keeps the audit documents on file at the central office according to the retention schedule.